posit-dev/license-mole/README.md

 * `make docs-markdown`: Generate the Markdown documentation found in `docs/`
 * `make docs-html`: Generate HTML documentation into `docs/html/`
 * `make docs`: Generate both Markdown and HTML documentation

+## License

+Copyright &copy; 2025 Posit Software, PBC

+Mole wouldn't be successful on its own.
+See its [open-source dependencies](docs/NOTICE.md).